mother-of-all-self-hosting/mash-playbook/docs/services/syncthing.md

 - get rid of the `Default Folder` directory that was automatically created in `/var/syncthing/Sync`
 - change the default data directory, by going to **Actions** -> **Settings** -> **General** tab -> **Edit Folder Defaults** and changing **Folder Path** to `/data`

+As mentioned in [Authentication](#authentication) above, you'd probably wish to permanently disable the "no GUI password set" security warnings as described there.